tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 You can notice that there is another `attributes` field on the `Response`.
-This is just for convenience - most executions would return only a single event, and to make it a bit easier to operate one, there is a set of attributes directly on response.
+This is just for convenience - most executions would return only a single event, and to make it a bit easier to operate on, there is a set of attributes directly on response.
 All of them would be converted to a single `wasm` event which would be emitted.
 Because of that, I consider `events` and `attributes` to be the same chunk of data.

 Then we have the messages field, of `SubMsg` type.
-This one is the clue of cross-contact communication.
+This one is the clue to cross-contact communication.
 Those messages would be sent to the contracts after processing.
 What is important - the whole execution is not finished, unless the processing of all sub-messages scheduled by the contract finishes.
 So, if the group contract sends some messages as a result of